Patient Financial Services

 Interest Free Payment Plan Option

 Interest free payment plan options are available upon submission of a complete financial statement, with proof of income attached within 10 days of your billing statement.
 2017 Financial Applications

 are available online or at the registration areas.

 in order to ensure the fair treatment of all patients.
-Please note the 2013 guidelines go into effect January 24, 2013.
-Care provided before January 24, 2013 will fall under 2012 guidelines.
 No accounts can be combined.
 Each account will have a separate payment amount.
 For your convenience, you can send in one payment and we will separate it on each of your accounts.
 If you would like to have a payment plan option but do not wish to submit a financial statement with proof of income, your payment will be determined by the shortest payment time frame.
 All patients wishing to have a payment plan may do so.
 HOPE Program

 Your financial statement will also determine if you are eligible for the HCAP program (Hospital Care Assurance Program).
 This is a statewide program is designed for patient who are at or below the federal poverty guidelines.
 This government program has strict guidelines and is audited yearly.
 MED HELP Program